 This document explains the concept of overselling.
-Overselling means that the system limits the reseller via the resources that their cPanel accounts actually use instead of the resources that you been allocate them.
+Overselling means that the system limits resellers via the resources that their cPanel accounts actually use instead of the resources that you allocate to them.

 Resource limits only affect a reseller's ability to sell, upgrade and downgrade accounts.
 Resource limits do not affect reseller suspension or account suspension.

 When you set resource limits for a reseller and enable overselling, a reseller can create accounts with resource limits that exceed the maximum amount that you allocate.
 After the total combined resources that all of the accounts use exceeds the reseller's resource limit, the reseller cannot create new accounts.
 However, their accounts can continue to use resources, up to their own allocated resource level.
 The resource limit does not affect an account's use of resources, only the reseller's ability to create more accounts.

 For example, you allocate 500 MB to the reseller Adam and enable overselling.
 Adam sets disk space quotas of 200 MB for four users.
 Combined, the users' accounts can use up to 800 MB of disk space.
 However, after the accounts collectively use 500MB of disk space, they can still function, but Adam cannot create any new accounts.

 We strongly recommend that you use additional account limitations if you enable overselling for a reseller.
 For example, you can set limits for either of the following settings:

 - The types of per-approved packages for an account.

 - The number of accounts that a reseller can create.